Japanese emperor's abdication will leave son facing imposing legacy

 Some observers believe it will be a hard act to follow for Naruhito, 59.

-The Oxford-educated heir is expected to greet the public alongside his wife, Masako, 55, at the Imperial Palace in central Tokyo three days later.
+The Oxford-educated heir is expected to greet the public alongside his wife, Masako, 55, at the Imperial Palace in central Tokyo later this week.

 The Japanese government has announced that President Donald Trump and first lady Melania Trump will be the first state guests of the new emperor and empress when the pair visit Japan from May 25-28.